 Please apply for any and all positions for which you feel qualified.
 If you do not apply for a specific position, you cannot be considered for the position.

-Given the COVID -19 pandemic, and the need to protect patient, employee, and visitor safety, UK HealthCare is requiring all employees to comply with the COVID -19 vaccination policy prior to starting employment.
-Therefore, as of September 15, 2021, UK HealthCare requires all employees, including new hires prior to their first day of employment, to submit appropriate documentation showing, i) completion of the first vaccination against COVID -19, or ii) completion of the full vaccination series against COVID -19 (i.e., two weeks past completing their complete COVID -19 vaccination series), or iii) approved exemption (medical contraindications or a sincerely held religious belief) through the formal vaccine exemption process from the COVID -19 vaccination requirement.
+Given the COVID -19 pandemic, and the need to protect our university community including our students, staff, faculty and visitors, the University of Kentucky is requiring COVID -19 vaccination for all new hires prior to starting employment.
+Therefore, as of October 18, 2021, all new hires prior to their first day of employment must submit appropriate documentation showing, i) completion of the first vaccination against COVID -19, or ii) completion of the full vaccination series against COVID -19, or iii) approved exemption (medical contraindications or a sincerely held religious belief) through the formal exemption process from the COVID -19 vaccination requirement.
 For those employees who have completed the first vaccination against COVID -19 prior to their first day of employment, the second vaccination (if applicable) must be completed following the vaccination recommended schedule to be considered fully vaccinated.

 Skills / Knowledge / Abilities

 The ideal candidate will be compassionate, honest, trustworthy, and have a strong work ethic.
-Must enjoy working in a team and also be able to take direction and communicate effectively with staff, patients and their family members.
-In addition, must also be confident and enjoy working in a fast paced environment.
+Must enjoy working in a team, but also be able to take direction and communicate effectively with staff, patients and their family members independently.
+In addition, must also be confident and enjoy working in a fast-paced environment.
 Knowledge of CPR and basic concept of abnormal vital sign parameters is a must.
-Candidate will also need strong organizational, prioritization, basic computer navigation skills, and working knowledge of the Internet.
-American Heart Association ( AHA ) Basic Life Support certification for the Healthcare Provider valid at time of hire is required.
+Candidate will also need strong organizational, prioritization, basic computer navigation skills, and a working knowledge of the Internet.
+Valid American Heart Association ( AHA ) Basic Life Support certification for the Healthcare Provider at time of hire is required.